alexdevero/alex-devero-blog/blog-archives/archive-18/25-02-19--getting-started-with-ruby-the-easy-way-pt7.md

 In Ruby, and other object-oriented programming languages, objects are also called "instances" of a class.
 The process of creating an object of a class is called "instantiation".
 So, when you hear object of a class and "instances" of a class, or instantiation and creating an object of a class, remember that it is about the same thing.

-## Epilogue: Getting started with Ruby – The Easy Way Pt7
+## Epilogue: Getting Started With Ruby the Easy Way Pt7

 This is where we will end it today.
 You've learned a lot.
 In a recap, you've learned how to create loops with recursion.
 Then, you've learned about different types of variable scope, their differences and why some types are better then others.
 Lastly, you've learned the basics about classes and objects, or instances.